Kamala-Dadashova/Kamala-Dadashova/README.md

 The objective is to transform raw data into actionable insights, ensure robust predictions, and optimize decision-making processes.

 ### My recent work includes:
-- **Revolutionizing pharmaceutical modeling** by improving parameter estimation and predictive accuracy.
+- Pushing the boundaries of predictive modeling by refining parameter estimation techniques to achieve accurate and reliable predictions.
-- **Automating workflows** for computational models to streamline real-world applications in healthcare and technology.
+- Automating predictive workflows to streamline complex computational models for impactful applications in healthcare and technology.

 ---

 ## 📂 Curious about what I’ve been up to?